banidrum/loan-backend/README.md

 ## How to run tests

+To run the all the tests, run `npm run test`

-To run the unit tests, run `npm run test`
+To run only the unit tests, run `npm run test:unit`

+To run only the integration tests, run `npm run test:integration`